fasttime/JScrewIt/Features.md

 <a name="SELF_OBJ"></a>
 ### `SELF_OBJ`
 Existence of the global object property self whose string representation starts with "\[object ".
-This feature is not available inside web workers in Safari 8 and 9.

-_Available in Firefox, Chrome, Internet Explorer, Safari, Opera, Microsoft Edge and Android Browser._
+_Available in Firefox, Chrome, Internet Explorer, Safari, Opera, Microsoft Edge and Android Browser.
+This feature is not available inside web workers in Safari 8.0+._
 <a name="UNDEFINED"></a>
 ### `UNDEFINED`
 The property that Object.prototype.toString.call\(\) evaluates to "\[object Undefined\]".
-This behavior is defined by ECMAScript, and is supported by all engines except Android Browser versions prior to 4.1.2, where this feature is not available.
+This behavior is specified by ECMAScript, and is supported by all engines except Android Browser versions prior to 4.1.2, where this feature is not available.

 _Available in Firefox, Chrome, Internet Explorer, Safari, Opera, Microsoft Edge, Android Browser 4.1.2+ and Node.js._
 <a name="V8_SRC"></a>